EtionPinari/hypermedia-exam/README.md

-# Hatgemini website.
-Branch to be evaluated
-# This branch contains only the code uploaded to Herokuapp for the website (no modules folder as it caused bugs)
+# This branch contains the code uploaded to Herokuapp for the website
   To read the documentation (C-IDM, P-IDM, Wireframes, scenarios and ER-diagram), go to the 'Documentation' folder.
   Instead if you are interested in the chatbot design, go to 'Documentation' > 'Chatbot design'.
 # Required documentation for the evaluators is found below: